amethon/www/_reflections/journal2.md

 Dear Journal,

 On this, the second day of our journey upon the L'Exploration, I have grown accustomed to life aboard the ship.
-It is with great surprise that I have observed the strong bond of unity and camaraderie that exists among the crew.
+It is with great surprise that I have observed the strong bond of unity and botherhood that exists among the crew.

 One notable occurrence during the day was an altercation between myself and Henri, a member of the deck crew.
 A misunderstanding regarding a task assigned to me led to a heated disagreement, but thanks to the intervention of Captain Pierre and the rest of the crew, the issue was swiftly resolved and we were able to continue on as before.
 Despite the initial conflict, I am grateful to be a part of such a supportive and understanding team.

 Later in the day, Navigator Francois and I had the pleasure of conversing on deck as we watched the sun set over the ocean.
 He shared with me his experiences navigating the seas and his great love for the ocean.
-His words were inspiring, filling me with motivation and determination as we set out on this voyage to the abyssopelagia.
+His words were inspiring, filling me with motivation and determination as we set out on this voyage to Abyssopelagia.

 As I reflect on the events of the day, I feel a sense of excitement and determination for the unknown challenges and discoveries that lie ahead.
 With the expertise and support of the crew, I am confident in our ability to overcome any obstacles and achieve great things on this journey.